Best Label Maker of 2021

 Why You Should Trust Us

 To tackle the task of reviewing label makers, we chose our review editor Ross Patton.
 Ross has a long list of technical electric product reviews under his belt, including Bluetooth trackers, Wifi extenders, and cordless electric chainsaws.
 He has been testing products for more than a decade.
-With his extensive experience coupled with a formal education in environmental science, you can rest easy knowing that Ross has put these products through the wringer.
-The first thing we did was put in hours and hours of research to narrow the field down to the top models, we then purchased the best ones based on our findings, and finally, we gave them a head-to-head comparison by printing hundreds of labels in the lab.
+With his extensive experience coupled with a formal education in environmental science, you can rest easy knowing that we put these products through the wringer.
+The first thing we did was put in hours and hours of research to narrow the field down to the top models, we then purchased the best ones based on our findings, and finally, we gave them a head-to-head comparison by printing hundreds of labels in our testing lab.

 Analysis and Test Results

-For this assessment, we broke our total score down into three separate sections — settings & features, ease of setup, and ease of use.
+We broke our total score down into three separate sections — settings & features, ease of setup, and ease of use.

 Ease of Setup